Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Differentiable X-ray rendering

-When rendering synthetic X-rays, we do not have access to the continuous form of $\mathbf V$.
-Instead, we have a discrete version from a preoperative 3D CT or MR volume.
-Therefore, computational modeling of X-ray image formation requires numerical methods to analytically compute the integral in \cref{eq:continuous-forward-model}.
-The first integration technique we consider is Siddon's method~\cite{siddon1985fast}, which exactly computes a discretized version of \cref{eq:continuous-forward-model} as the sum of the linear attenuation coefficient in each voxel on the path of $\vec{\mathbf r}$, weighted by the intersection length of $\vec{\mathbf r}$ with each voxel.
-That is, $I(\vec{\mathbf r})$ is exactly expressed as
+When rendering synthetic X-rays, we do not have access to the continuous form of $\mathbf V$, but a discrete analog from a preoperative 3D CT or MR volume.
+Therefore, we require numerical methods to analytically compute the integral in \cref{eq:continuous-forward-model}.
+The first integration technique we consider is Siddon's method~\cite{siddon1985fast}, which exactly computes a discretized version of \cref{eq:continuous-forward-model} as the sum of the linear attenuation coefficient in each voxel on the path of $\vec{\mathbf r}$, weighted by the intersection length of $\vec{\mathbf r}$ with each voxel:

-where $\{\alpha_1, \dots, \alpha_M\}$ parameterizes the intersection of $\vec{\mathbf r}$ with the parallel planes comprising $\mathbf V$ as determined by the volume's affine matrix $\mathbf A$.
+where $\{\alpha_1, \dots, \alpha_M\}$ parameterizes the intersections of $\vec{\mathbf r}$ with the parallel planes comprising $\mathbf V$ as determined by the matrix $\mathbf A$.
 Additionally, $\mathbf V[\cdot]$ is an indexing operation that returns the linear attenuation coefficient of the intersected voxel (\ie nearest-neighbor interpolation).
 We have previously shown that \cref{eq:siddon} can be implemented in a completely differentiable manner~\citep{gopalakrishnan2022fast}.

 Instead of computing every plane intersection, which scales cubically with the resolution of $\mathbf V$, we can approximate the Beer-Lambert law using interpolatory quadrature.
-Thus, the second integration technique we consider uses trilinear interpolation to estimate $I(\vec{\mathbf r})$ as
+Thus, the second integration technique we consider uses trilinear interpolation to construct an estimate

 where $\{\alpha_1, \dots, \alpha_M\}$ parameterize $M$ evenly spaced points along $\vec{\mathbf r}$ and $\mathbf V[\cdot]$ represents trilinear interpolation.
 Trilinear interpolation is linear in $M$ and thus faster and less computationally expensive than Siddon's method.
 Therefore, to increase batch sizes for neural network training and decrease rendering time for iterative pose refinement, we use trilinear interpolation for all tasks that require rendering synthetic X-rays in \name by default.